Andre Iguodala: 2006–07 season: Leadership role

-After Allen Iverson was traded to the Denver Nuggets and Chris Webber was released, Iguodala would have to get accustomed to his new leadership role with the 76ers.
-At the time of Webber's release, the Sixers were 9–26 (Iverson only played 15 games before he was traded).
-With Iguodala now averaging 40.3 minutes per game, he led the Sixers on a late-season run, finishing the rest of the season 26–21 and almost clinching the 8th seed in the Eastern Conference playoffs, although their late run came more as a result of other teams "tanking" to secure a higher draft pick.
-He went on to finish the season with averages of 18.2 points, along with 5.7 rebounds and 5.7 assists.
-He was one of four players to average at least 18 points, 5 rebounds, and 5 assists, with the others being LeBron James, Kobe Bryant, and Tracy McGrady.
+After Allen Iverson was traded to the Denver Nuggets and Chris Webber was released, Iguodala emerged as a team leader on the 76ers.
+At the time of Webber's release, the 76ers were 9–26 (Iverson only played 15 games before he was traded).
+Averaging 40.3 minutes per game during a late-season run, he paced the team to a 26–21 finish, just shy of the #8-seed in the Eastern Conference playoffs, albeit a record padded by other teams "tanking" to secure a higher draft pick.
+Iguodala went on to finish the season with averages of 18.2 points, 5.7 rebounds, and 5.7 assists, combined tallies matched or bettered only by LeBron James, Kobe Bryant, and Tracy McGrady.

 2007–08 season: Career high in scoring

 Iguodala got off to a slow start to the season, even to a point where he was leading the league in turnovers.
-He began to step up his game as the season went on, leading Philadelphia to a playoff berth.
+Iguodala began to step up his game as the season went on, leading Philadelphia to a playoff berth.
 The 76ers finished the season at 40–42, winning 22 of their last 29 games and earning a playoff spot with a victory over the Atlanta Hawks on April 4.
 Iguodala averaged a career-high 19.9 points, 5.4 rebounds, and 4.8 assists per game through the 82 games.
 Philadelphia was set to face the No. 2 seed Detroit.
-In the playoffs, the Sixers lost in the first round to the Pistons in 6 games after leading the series 2–1.
-Iguodala had a poor playoffs series, averaging 13 points per game.
-On August 12, 2008, Iguodala reportedly agreed to a six-year, $80 million contract extension with the Sixers.
-He officially signed on August 17, 2008.
-The contract had $5 million in bonuses and a player option for the sixth year.
+In the playoffs, the 76ers lost in the first round to the Pistons in six games despite a 2–1 lead.
+Iguodala had a poor postseason series, averaging 13 points per game.